-Some DeltaV servers also support the idea that the client may have a private working copy full of specific VRs.
-(This is how CVS and Subversion work.)
+Some DeltaV servers also support the idea that the client may have a private working copy on local disk.
 When the client wants to commit changes to the server, it begins by creating a temporary server transaction (called an activity) with the MKACTIVITY method.
-The client then performs a CHECKOUT on each VR it wishes to change, which creates a number of temporary "working resources" in the activity, that can be modified using PUT and PROPPATCH methods.
-Finally, the client performs a CHECKIN on each working resource, which creates a new VR within each VCR, and the entire activity is deleted.
+The client then performs a CHECKOUT on each resource it wishes to change and sends PUT requests.
+Finally, the client performs a CHECKIN resource, or sends a MERGE request to check in all resources at once.